top of page

 Nearly five hundred residents call Corral Canyon home -- a community which has been tested and united by the devastating wildfires of 2007 and 2018, in which so many of our neighbors lost their homes.

-Corral Canyon is also home base for our own call firefighter program, LACoFD Engine 271 housed in a temporary station built with donations from our community and staffed by brave volunteers trained and willing to put their lives on the line to save their neighbors homes.
-Additionally, under the direction and supervision of the Los Angeles County Sheriff's Department Corral Canyon residents join nearly a hundred Arson watch volunteers from Malibu, Topanga, Agoura Hills and Calabasas and patrol over 185 square miles of the Santa Monica Mountains during periods of extreme fire weather conditions.
+Additionally, under the direction and supervision of the LA County Sheriff's Dept., Corral Canyon residents join nearly a hundred Arson watch volunteers from Malibu, Topanga, Agoura Hills and Calabasas and patrol over 185 square miles of the Santa Monica Mountains during periods of extreme fire weather conditions.

 The Corral Canyon Fire Safety Alliance